cpmech/pmsim/README.md

 T(0) = 87.08286933869708  (87.08286933869707)
 ```

-The figure below compare the numerical with the analytical results.
+The figure below compares the numerical with the analytical results.

 ![Results](data/figures/test_heat_arpaci_nonlinear_1d.svg)